-Newer windows clients send encrypted passwords over the wire, instead of plain text passwords.
+Newer windows clients send encrypted passwords (so-called Lanman and NT hashes) over the wire, instead of plain text passwords.
 The newest clients will only send encrypted passwords and refuse to send plain text passwords, unless their registry is tweaked.

 These passwords can't be converted to unix style encrypted passwords.
 Because of that you can't use the standard unix user database, and you have to store the Lanman and NT hashes somewhere else.
-For more information, see the documentation about the passdb backend = parameter.